nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # Quick start

-1. Ensure you have Java 11 or above installed in your Computer.
+1. Ensure you have Java 11 or above [installed in your Computer](#faq).

 2. Download the latest `InTrack.jar` from [here](https://github.com/AY2223S1-CS2103T-T11-2/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for **InTrack**.

 4. Launch the app by double-clicking the file or by using the command `java -jar InTrack.jar` in your terminal.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some default sample data.<br>
+Note how the app contains some sample data.<br>

    ![Ui](images/UiBefore.png)